NLnetLabs/rotonda/design docs/filtering-design-survey.md

     }
 }

-// `rotoro-stream` is not defined here, but would a stream
+// `rotoro-stream` is not defined here, but would be a stream
 // of parsed bgp messages.
 import peer-stream from rotoro-stream for route {
     drop-ibgp for route